 *Add bechamel sauce and top with shredded mozzarella cheese (if using)

 4. Top with remaining rice.
-Arrange chouriço slices and olives on top. (can be made ahead, covered and refridgerated for up to 2 days or freeze for up to 3 months, thaw completly before continuing to oven step below.
+Arrange chouriço slices and olives on top.
+(Can be made ahead, covered and refrigerated for up to 2 days or freeze for up to 3 months, thaw completely before continuing to oven step below.

-5. Place in centre of pre-heated oven and cook for 10-15 minutes, or until top is golden.
+5. Place in the centre of pre-heated oven and cook for 10-15 minutes, or until the top is golden.

 Serve immediately with a green salad or vegetables of your choice.